Contact Us: 251-626-1234

 • Helicobacter Pylori (H Pylori) infection can occur when H Pylori bacteria are present in the lining of your stomach.

-Another common symptom is heartburn which is located between the abdomen and the sternum.
-Your doctor may run tests to determine your symptoms and root causes of abdominal issues.
-This health information will allow our team to begin helping you feel better!
+Another common symptom is heartburn, which is located between the abdomen and the sternum.
+Your ulcer doctor may run tests, including blood tests, to determine your symptoms and root causes of abdominal issues.
+Understanding this digestive disease will allow our team to create an effective treatment plan to help you feel better.

 How The Gut Authority Can Help

-The best way to prevent ulcers and reduce ulcer pain is by making lifestyle changes by avoiding certain medications and toxins as well as changing what you eat.
-However, if you already have developed ulcers, your doctor may recommend dietary and lifestyle counseling to help you get rid of them.
-The first step of treatment for peptic ulcers is helping your body heal by addressing the reasons that you got them.
-Anti-inflammatory options are extremely helpful for reducing inflammation.
+The best way to prevent many stomach ulcers and reduce ulcer pain is by making lifestyle changes, avoiding certain medications and toxins, and adjusting your diet.
+However, if you already have developed peptic ulcers, your ulcer doctor may recommend dietary and lifestyle counseling to help heal them.

-You don’t have to deal with the pain of an ulcer any longer.
-The team here at The Gut Authority wants to help you make the right lifestyle changes so your ulcers can heal.
-Call us today if you need medical advice from an ulcer doctor, and we’d be happy to schedule an appointment for you.
+You don’t have to deal with the pain of a stomach ulcer any longer.
+The team here at The Gut Authority wants to help you make the right lifestyle changes so your peptic ulcer disease can heal.
+Seek treatment today by calling us for expert medical advice from an experienced ulcer doctor.
+We’d be happy to schedule an appointment and help you on your journey to better health.

 Call Now Button